pbiecek/DataMining/MINI_2016/Projects/Project 2/readme.md

 In the first phase you should characterize types of interactions with different machines (exploratory analysis).
 Try to answer following questions:

-* is there a relation between the duration of an interaction and variables like weekday or hour, or knowledge of the pupil, the occupation of parents etc.
+* is there a relation between the duration of an interaction and variables like knowledge of the pupil, the occupation of parents etc.
 * what is the average (or distribution) time of interaction with a given machine
 * and many other questions: use brainstorming in your team